 The College is committed to completing all training and assessment once students have started study in their chosen qualification/s or course/s from the course start date.
 This includes delivery by a third party on the College RTO’s behalf.
 Students who enter the course after the start date will have a negotiated package of units that will lead to a statement of attainment.
 The College RTO does not guarantee successful completion of a qualification nor an employment outcome.

-*VET certificate courses listed are accurate as at January 2023 in accordance with training.gov.au.
+*VET certificate courses listed are accurate as of January 2024 in accordance with training.gov.au.
 Any updates to qualifications will be adjusted to training and assessment strategies as per the transitions process.
 Enrolled students will be informed of these changes.

 St Laurence’s College is a Registered Training Organisation (RTO No. 45963), and we are able to offer nationally recognised certificates to our students* as part of their everyday curriculum.
 Students are given opportunities in a large number of pathways to further study or gain employment in the Senior phase of learning.